superctr/MDSDRV/README.md

 #### Precautions when using DMA
 - See [dma.md](doc/dma.md)

-Currently the Z80 code does not have any protection against reading ROM during DMA transfers.
-Please halt Z80 by issuing a bus request before starting DMAs to ensure system stability.
+The Z80 code has a protection mechanism against reading ROM during DMA transfers.
+Please read [dma.md](doc/dma.md) for information how to use it.

 ## Copyright
 &copy; 2019-2022 Ian Karlsson.